grpc/proposal/A16-tcp-user-timeout.md

 ## Implementation

 C-Core - [#16419](https://github.com/grpc/grpc/issues/16419) sets the TCP_USER_TIMEOUT socket option.
+The same pull request will be modified to add the new channel argument too.
 A new channel argument, GRPC_ARG_TCP_USER_TIMEOUT_MS will be introduced to configure the value.
-The channel argument value will be passed as the socket option value.
-The minimum value, 0, would result in setting TCP_USER_TIMEOUT to the system default.
-The maximum value will be capped at 20 minutes (system default).
+The channel argument value will be forwarded as the socket option value.

-JAVA - For JAVA, the support would be currently restricted to netty.
-The OkHttp library we use does not support setting such an option.
+JAVA - For JAVA, the OkHttp library we use does not support setting such an option.
+Netty with NIO also does not support this.
+Netty with epoll/kqueue allows setting this option and the user is already capable of configuring this.

 Go -